kingwell47/portfolio/README.md

 # Personal Portfolio

-This is my personal portfolio website, built with all the knowledge I have gained so far and will be updated with knowledge I again in the future.
+This is my personal portfolio website, built with all the knowledge I have gained so far and will be updated with knowledge I gain in the future.
 It has a contact form with reCaptcha and Google Analytics set-up so I can see website stats.

 ## Table of contents